The "exponential" torsion of superelliptic Jacobians: Introduction

 where $h_{\ell}^-$ is the relative class number of $\QQ(\zeta_{\ell})$, $r_{\ell}$ is the multiplicative order of $r$ modulo~$\ell$ and

-\end{Theorem} The strategy behind the proof of Theorem~\ref{thm:DC} is to relate $\Omega_{J, \lambda}$ to a certain Hecke character with a specific infinity type.
+\end{theorem} The strategy behind the proof of Theorem~\ref{thm:DC} is to relate $\Omega_{J, \lambda}$ to a certain Hecke character with a specific infinity type.
 This allows one to construct an explicit $\ZZ_{\ell}$-lattice $\mc T_{\ell, r}$ inside of $\mc D_J$ and the question comes down to computing the determinant measuring the index of $\mc T_{\ell, r}$ in $\mc D_J$.
+It turns out that the determinant in question was computed by Hirabayashi in~\cite{Hirabayashi_generalization_Maillet_Demyanenko}.
 The matter of finding the torsion part of $\mc D_J$ comes down to studying $K(J[\lambda^2])$.
 In particular, if $J$ satisfies the assumptions~(1) and~(2) of Theorem~\ref{thm:image_of_rho}, then $\mu_{2 \ell} \subset \mc D_J$ (see Proposition~\ref{prop:torsion_in_DJ}).\\